-The St-Germain Spritz, a Story and a Giveaway.
+The St-Germain Spritz and a Story.

 Thanks to a bottle of ST-GERMAIN® Elderflower Liqueur sent to me to review, I’ve been making cocktails again, in particular trying the recipe for a lovely light summer drink called a St-Germain Spritz.
 It’s a mixture of just a handful of cocktail cabinet ingredients and is super easy to make.
 Perfect for summer.